Plan for the SMS Provider

 Starting in version 1810, the SMS Provider now provides read-only API interoperability access to WMI over HTTPS, called the administration service.
 This REST API can be used in place of a custom web service to access information from the site.
 For more information, see Administration service.

 When each instance of the SMS Provider for a site is offline, Configuration Manager consoles can't connect to the site.

 For more information about how to manage the SMS Provider, see Manage the SMS Provider.

 To support the SMS Provider, the target server must meet the following prerequisites:

-In a domain that has a two-way trust relationship with the site server and the site database site systems
+In the same domain as the site server and the site database site systems

 Can't have a site system role from a different site